3liz/py-qgis-wps/README.md

 With QGIS desktop, QGIS processing algorithms usually apply on a QGIS source project and computed layers are displayed in the same context as the source project.

 Py-qgis-wps works the same way: a qgis project will be used as a source of input layers.
-The difference is that, when an algorithm runs, it creates a qgis project file associated to the current task and register computed layers to it.
+The difference is that, when an algorithm runs, it creates a QGIS project file associated with the current task and register computed layers to it.

-The created project may be used as OWS source with Qgis Server.
-Output layers are returned as complex objects holding a reference to a WMS/WFS uri that can be used directly with Qgis server.
-The uri template is configurable using the `server/wms_response_uri` configuration setting.
+The created project may be used as an OWS source with QGIS Server.
+Output layers are returned as complex objects holding a reference to a WMS/WFS uri that can be used directly with QGIS server.
+The URI template is configurable using the `server/wms_response_uri` configuration setting.

 ## Contextualized input parameters